ZS6SR/FishTank-Controller/README.md

 DS18B20
 node-dht-sensor
 OnOff - To controll the GPIO pins on the Raspberry Pi
+sqlite3 - this has 3 tables 1x events, 1x maint (still to be implemented, 1x waterCond to record things like pH etc

 Python (used for the RRD database to hold the water temperatures so I can build a graph or two)
 python-rrdtool (sudo apt-get install python-rrdtool)